Does your propane retailer provide a FREE inspection, leak and pressure test of your propane gas system?

 You and each member of your household should know the smell of propane.
 Ask your service or delivery technician to demonstrate its odor.
 If anyone in your household cannot smell propane, or it smells weak, call us immediately.
 Propane is heavier than air and will collect at floor level.
 Carefully smell at floor level and in low spots to check for propane.

 What should I do if I smell propane?

 In an emergency can I shut off my propane supply?

 Yes.
 Turn off the main gas supply valve on your propane tank if it is safe to do so.
 To close the valve, turn it to the right (clockwise) until tight.

 Can I turn my gas supply back on again?

-No. A qualified Hicksgas service technician must perform a leak check of your propane system before turning the gas supply back on.
+No. A qualified Hicksgas service technician must perform a leak check of your propane system before gas service can be reinstated.

 Call Before You Dig